Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Results discussion

 For the \gls{G-POD} \gls{ROM} we find a short computation time, due to the limited number of modes, but also a large solution and gradient error.
 The latter is defined as

-where $\mathbf{G} \in \mathbb{R}^{2N}$ is a forward difference approximation of the gradient operator, such that the elements of $\mathbf{G}\mathbf{u}_r^\text{ROM}$ approximate $\nabla u$ in different parts of the domain.
-These large errors are likely the result of the limited generalization capabilities of the \gls{G-POD} basis.
-For the space-local approaches, we observe that the computation time is roughly two order of magnitude larger than for \gls{G-POD}.
-This is due to the fact that the basis is larger.
-However, using the space-local approaches we still obtain a speedup between one and two orders of magnitude with respect to the \gls{FOM}.
+where $\mathbf{G} \in \mathbb{R}^{2N \times N}$ is a forward difference approximation of the gradient operator, such that the elements of $\mathbf{G}\mathbf{u}_r^\text{ROM}$ approximate $\nabla u$ in different parts of the domain.
+These large errors are likely the result of the \gls{G-POD} basis's limited generalization capabilities.
+For the space-local approaches, we observe that the computation time is roughly two orders of magnitude larger than for \gls{G-POD}. \R{comment_10a}\revone{As we have access to more space-local \gls{POD} modes than global ones, we choose to include enough to accurately represent the solution, see \ref{app:2D_optimization} for details.
+This increases the computation time with respect to \gls{G-POD}, see Table \ref{tab:ROM_results_overview} for the exact number of \gls{DOF} for each \gls{ROM}. } However, using the space-local approaches, we still obtain a speedup between one and two orders of magnitude with respect to the \gls{FOM}.
 The \gls{L-POD} \gls{ROM} is roughly 5 times faster than the \acrshort{LO-POD} \gls{ROM}.
-This is mostly due to the fact that the explicit \gls{RK4} scheme (fourth order accurate) used for \gls{L-POD} allows for larger time steps without loss of accuracy, as compared to the Crank-Nicolson scheme (only second order accurate) used for \acrshort{LO-POD}, see \ref{app:2D_time_step} for an analysis on the time step size. \gls{L-POD} and \acrshort{LO-POD} both produce a similar solution error.
+This is mostly because the explicit \gls{RK4} scheme (fourth order accurate) used for \gls{L-POD} allows for larger time steps without loss of accuracy, as compared to the Crank-Nicolson scheme (only second order accurate) used for \acrshort{LO-POD}, see \ref{app:2D_time_step} for an analysis on the time step size. \R{comment_11a}\revone{As mentioned earlier, the Crank-Nicolson scheme is used for \acrshort{LO-POD} as it limits the number of linear systems needed to be solved per time step to one}. \gls{L-POD} and \acrshort{LO-POD} both produce a similar solution error.
 However, looking at the gradient error \acrshort{LO-POD} obtains a lower error.
-This is likely due to the fact that \acrshort{LO-POD} does not suffer from discontinuities at the subdomain boundaries, while \gls{L-POD} does, see Figure \ref{fig:discontinuity}.
-Both space-local approaches outperform the coarse grid finite volume discretization both in computation time and error metrics.
+This is likely because \acrshort{LO-POD} does not suffer from discontinuities at the subdomain boundaries, while \gls{L-POD} does, see Figure \ref{fig:discontinuity}.
+Both space-local approaches outperform the coarse grid finite volume discretization, both in computation time and error metrics.

 Next, we consider the solution at the end of the simulation ($t=40$), see Figure \ref{fig:2D_heatmaps}.

 Here we find that \gls{G-POD} does not capture the solution well and contains unphysical artifacts, whereas the space-local approaches do reproduce the solution well.
 The coarse-grid finite volume discretization also captures the solution quite well, but is slightly smoothed and shifted (due to numerical diffusion and dispersion).